 As part of the continued transition of Torpedo Factory Art Center (Art Center), staff in Recreation, Parks and Cultural Activities; Planning and Zoning; and the City Manager's Office engaged Diane Mataraza and Surale Phillips to undertake a community engagement process and get feedback from the community about their use and experience at the Art Center.
 The Alexandria Commission for the Arts appointed a five-member task force to advise on the community engagement process.

 To ensure that a variety of voices and perspectives were gathered, the consultant team, with input from the Task Force, developed a community engagement strategy that included a variety of opportunities for people to participate and provide their feedback with the intent of reaching the diverse residents of Alexandria.

 Three survey protocols were developed – an intercept survey, an online survey for members of The Art League, and an artist survey.
 The questions in the intercept survey and the online survey were identical, however the intercept survey (done in person and by phone) were geographically representative and was designed to be the primary survey and has been given more significance.
 The artist survey was developed to ensure that all points of view were considered.

-The report only contains the feedback from participants who indicated they live within the city of Alexandria.
+The report only contains the feedback from participants who indicated they live within Alexandria.
 Additionally, the report combines the results of the Intercept Survey and the Online Survey and is called “City Resident Survey Results".

 In March 2016, the Torpedo Factory Art Center Board (TFACB) and the Alexandria Commission for the Arts (ACA) approved the Torpedo Factory Art Center Report by Cultural Planning Group that had been commissioned by the TFACB.
 The report outlined four recommendations to align the facility for future success.
 Since then, the City Manager has received three additional reports: